jpmckinney/tf-idf-similarity/README.md

 ### Other Considerations

 The [narray](http://narray.rubyforge.org/) and [nmatrix](http://sciruby.com/nmatrix/) gems have no method to calculate the magnitude of a vector.
 [Ruby-LAPACK](http://ruby.gfd-dennou.org/products/ruby-lapack/) is a very thin wrapper around LAPACK, which has an opaque Fortran-style naming scheme.
-[Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) and old and not available as gems.
+[Linalg](https://github.com/quix/linalg) and [RNum](http://rnum.rubyforge.org/) are old and not available as gems.

 ## Extras